NCAR/climate-primer-water/doc/index.rst

 Climate Primer for Water Availability Assessments
 ===========================================================
 ----------------------------------------------------------------------------------------------
-A joint project of the National Center for Atmospheric Research and the U.S. Geological Survey
+A project of the National Center for Atmospheric Research
 ----------------------------------------------------------------------------------------------

 .. toctree::